Avoid the Dangers of Phishing

 • Do not click links in emails unless you were expecting the email

 • Do not fill in forms that request information.
-Any trustful provider will use a secure website and digital certificate
+Any trustful provider

 Safety: